 AWS API Gateway provides general-purpose API routing but lacks MCP-specific capabilities, including understanding of MCP protocol semantics, AI agent-aware security policies, pre-built MCP server integrations, and comprehensive tool call monitoring.
 Organizations using AWS API Gateway face manual configuration for each MCP server, generic security models versus AI-specific controls, and an ongoing operational burden.

 Migration timelines vary by deployment complexity but follow predictable patterns.
-Organizations migrating to MintMCP's platform typically complete initial setup in hours, pilot non-critical systems within days, and finish production migration within 2-4 weeks, depending on MCP server count and integration complexity.
+Organizations migrating to MintMCP's platform can complete initial setup quickly, pilot non-critical systems within days, and finish production migration over a phased rollout depending on MCP server count and integration complexity.
 The phased approach with parallel operation minimizes risk while enabling validation at each stage.
-MintMCP's one-click deployment and automatic OAuth protection accelerate migration versus platforms requiring extensive manual configuration.
+MintMCP's managed deployment model, OAuth brokering, and hosted MCP connectors can accelerate migration versus platforms requiring extensive manual configuration.

 What compliance certifications should an enterprise MCP gateway have?

-Enterprise MCP gateways require SOC2 Type II certification demonstrating robust security controls, options for healthcare deployments handling Protected Health Information, and audit trails that support GDPR accountability programs for European data processing.
-Additional certifications depend on industry: financial services require PCI DSS for payment data, government contractors need FedRAMP authorization, and global organizations need ISO 27001.
+Enterprise MCP gateways commonly require SOC 2 Type II audited security controls, compliance with HIPAA standards and BAA availability for healthcare deployments handling Protected Health Information, and audit trails that support GDPR accountability programs for European data processing.
+Additional requirements depend on industry: financial services may require PCI DSS for payment data, government contractors may need FedRAMP authorization, and global organizations may evaluate ISO 27001.

 Is a self-hosted or cloud-managed MCP gateway better for financial services?

 Financial services organizations balance data control with operational efficiency.
-Cloud-managed gateways like MintMCP provide SOC2 Type II certification, multi-region deployment with data residency controls, automatic security updates, and predictable pricing while meeting financial regulatory requirements.
-Self-hosted deployments offer maximum control but require 5-10 engineers, $500K-2 million investment, and 20-30% ongoing maintenance.
+Cloud-managed gateways like MintMCP provide SOC 2 Type II audited security controls, compliance with HIPAA standards, BAA availability, managed SaaS-first deployment, automatic security updates, and predictable pricing while supporting financial regulatory requirements.
+Self-hosted deployments offer maximum control but may require 5-10 engineers, $500K-2 million investment, and 20-30% ongoing maintenance.